All Episodes

 She's in Turkey, here to update us on what is happening on the ground after yesterday's terror attacks.

-And uh Laura, thank you for being with us.
+And Laura, thank you for being with us.

-So thoughts and prayers go out to the victims, their families, and uh it's it's now worldwide.
+So thoughts and prayers go out to the victims, their families, and it's now worldwide.

-It's pretty much every every corner of the world.
+It's pretty much every corner of the world.

-Uh we're we're hearing from the health minister today that forty-one people are still in intensive care after 41 have been confirmed dead.
+We're hearing from the health minister today that 41 people are still in intensive care after 41 have been confirmed dead.

 So there is a real possibility the death toll may rise.

-And we're learning more about these victims and uh really heart-wrenching stories of one young man who's about to marry in ten days.
+And we're learning more about these victims and really heart-wrenching stories.

-Um a man uh died, his wife is pregnant, a couple died, who both worked at the airport, and even one military doctor in Tunisia was coming to Turkey to take back his son who joined ISIS.
+And even one military doctor in Tunisia was coming to Turkey to take back his son who had joined ISIS.

 I think we just lost Laura Wells.

-Let's see if we can get her back on uh on our newsmaker line here.
+Laura, did we just, all right, let's see if we can get her back on our newsmaker line here.

 You know, this was a sad story on Truth Revolt today, which is a website.

-Um, and I don't know who wrote this piece, but the headline is calls to Omar Matins, that's the Orlando killer terrorist, family are now being directed to CARE, the group CARE, the Council on American Islamic Relations.
+And I don't know who wrote this piece, but the headline is, calls to Omar Mateens, that's the Orlando killer, terrorist, family are now being directed to CARE, the group CARE, the Council on American Islamic Relations.

-Remember, they're the group that was the co-conspirators in the in the uh Holy Land Foundation case, unendicted co-conspirators in that case.
+Remember, they're the group that was the co-conspirators in the Holy Land Foundation case, unindicted co-conspirators in that case.

-Anyway, apparently care lawyered up a suspect, this article goes on by Paul Sperry, uh uh, who was interviewed by two FBI agents at the Mosque for thirty minutes on Friday.
+This article goes on by Paul Sperry, who was interviewed by two FBI agents at the mosque for 30 minutes on Friday.

-Anyway, his sisters who work at the mosque own property on the same street, follow local care coordinators on social media and the small Islamic center has now graduated to deadly terrorists over the past two years, including one worshipper who became the first American suicide bomber in Syria.
+Anyway, his sisters who work at the mosque own property on the same street, follow local care coordinators on social media, and the small Islamic center has now graduated two deadly terrorists over the past two years, including one worshipper who became the first American suicide bomber in Syria.

 Local law enforcement authorities call it a breeding ground for terrorists.